abecode/fstflowchat/README.md

 library](https://pygraphviz.github.io/documentation/stable/install.html).

-For mac installation issues, please use the following command after running `brew install graphviz`, as described in this [stackoverflow question](https://stackoverflow.com/questions/69970147/how-do-i-resolve-the-pygraphviz-error-on-mac-os)
+For mac installation issues, if you receive an error, please use the following command after running `brew install graphviz`, as described in this [stackoverflow question](https://stackoverflow.com/questions/69970147/how-do-i-resolve-the-pygraphviz-error-on-mac-os)

 ```